Travel Tips

 (Banks charge a fee for cashing traveler’s checks.)

 Family & Friends Address Lists for post cards (prepared computer mailing labels with address are handy to have) and important phone, fax numbers and e-mail addresses.
-(Best for folks to contact you is by the hotel fax.)

 Light Jacket and Sweater, Square Dance Shirt & Prairie or Squaw Dress for dancers.
 (Square dance dresses with full petticoats are not recommended.)